FlipperPA/wagtailcodeblock/README.md

 Wagtail Code Block is a syntax highlighter block for source code for the Wagtail CMS.
 It features real-time highlighting in the Wagtail editor, the front end, line numbering, and support for PrismJS themes.

-It uses the [PrismJS](http://prismjs.com/) library both in Wagtail Admin and the website and requires jQuery.
+It uses the [PrismJS](http://prismjs.com/) library both in Wagtail Admin and the website.

 ## Example Usage